RetroReversing/retroReversing/categories/companies/snsystems.md

 Their first product was the SN Systems assembler (SNASM) which was such a success that fellow British-based development tool creator **Cross Products** decided to license it and thus it became the de facto standard for Mega Drive Game Development around the world [^1].

+{% include link-to-other-post.html post="/companies/crossproducts/" description="For more information on Cross Products check out this post." %}

-Sn Systems worked closely with other companies, especially the Sony-owned Psygnosis to help brand their new development kit known as PSY-Q.
+SN Systems worked closely with other companies, especially the Sony-owned Psygnosis to help brand their new development kit known as PSY-Q.

 SN Systems were themselves bought by Sony in 2005 to exclusivly create development tools for their upcoming Playstation 3 hardware.